 History of the company

-Since its creation in 1849, the company has undergone many changes and now operates as PVI (Picardie Valves Industries), part of the LK Hydraulics group
+Since its creation in 1849, the company has undergone many changes and now operates as SAPAG VALVES, part of IPI Group.

 |2019||PVI is now part of the LK Hydraulics Group|